 - Central Characterization Project (CCP) Acceptable Knowledge (AK) summary report for this waste stream (PDF) (128 pp, 903K)

 - Real Time Radiography (RTR) Batch Data Report (BDR) (PDF) (64 pp, 2.4MB)

 - Visual Examination BDR (PDF) (69 pp, 3.2MB)

 - Nonconformance Report (PDF) (6 pp, 176K)

 - Lot evaluation and certification report (CIS)(PDF) (17 pp, 1.2MB)

 Magnesium Oxide (MgO) -- Planned Change Request

 On April 10, 2006, the U.S. Department of Energy (DOE) submitted a planned change request pertaining to the amount of MgO emplaced in the WIPP repository.
-MgO is an engineered barrier that DOE included as part of the original WIPP Certification Decision that ensures repository releases will be well-within EPA's regulatory limits.
+MgO is an engineered barrier that DOE included as part of the original WIPP Certification Decision that ensures repository releases will be well-within the EPA's regulatory limits.

-On February 11, 2008, EPA issued it's final decision regarding the MgO Planned Change Request after reviewing all submitted information and public comments.
+On February 11, 2008, the EPA issued it's final decision regarding the MgO Planned Change Request after reviewing all submitted information and public comments.
 The Agency's letter, along with supporting documentation, can be found below in Adobe .pdf format:

 - EPA Final Approval Letter (PDF) (2/11/08) (2 pp, 123K)